Omarmoatz/Hotels-Hub-Using-Django-and-DRF/docs/index.rst

-.. hotel-resrvation-system documentation master file, created by sphinx-quickstart.
+.. hotels_hub documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to hotel-resrvation-system's documentation!
+Welcome to hotels_hub's documentation!
 ======================================================================

 .. toctree::